Seiko Building in Ginza Japan by timfranklinphotography

 Seiko is based in Japan.
 TMI is based in Hong Kong.
 Are they making TMI movements there?
 Are they making parts in China and shipping them to other countries for assembly?
 Are they Seiko owned parts factories shipping to Seiko owned assembly factories?
 This may not be important to everyone, and there’s nothing wrong with movements made all over the world, but the lack of transparency around the country of origin leads to misleading marketing such as brands selling their NH35 powered watches (and China-based movement resellers) as made in Japan.

-• Keep comments on the topic of What is the difference between SII, TMI, and Seiko Epson Watch Movements?
+Keep comments respectful and on the topic of What is the difference between SII, TMI, and Seiko Epson Watch Movements?.
+For off-topic or general watch questions, post in the member's forum.

 guest